 Use reasonable white space between content.
 This will give a breathing space to the reader and it becomes easier for him to follow the content.

 The best infographics display a good balance of textual and graphic content.

-Text should support the visuals in infographic.
+The text should support the visuals in an infographic.
 Only use important text where necessary.
-Do not use unnecessary explanation of graphics.
+Do not use unnecessary explanations of graphics.

-Use correct fonts and colors to make infographic appealing for the reader.
+Use correct fonts and colors to make the infographic appealing to the reader.

 It is very important to use colors effectively in infographics.
 Using too many colors will confuse the reader, whereas using a lesser number of colors will make it a boring piece of information.